gobitfly/eth2-knowledge-base/v2beta/metric-validator-efficiency.md

 Block proposals are purely luck-based, but over the long run, 12.5% (8/64) of validators' rewards come from block proposals.
 Blocks include execution rewards (transaction rewards + MEV rewards) and scale with the number of attestations and sync committee outputs included in a block.

 Comparing validator performance based on MEV rewards (which highly depend on market volatility) would not provide meaningful context.
 Thus, proposer efficiency solely depends on CL rewards.
-The sum of all received proposal-related rewards is divided by the possible maximum.
-Since this value is not trivially available, it has to be approximated.
-We do this by assuming the median rewards of the surrounding 32 proposals (missing skipped, 0 if none).
+To remove some volatility from the result, the received proposal-related rewards are compared to the median proposal-related reward of surrounding proposals.
+Specifically, the surrounding 32 proposals (missing skipped, 0 if none) of each proposal are considered to be the the median proposal reward.
 \
 This leads to the following formula: